Madhavendra-tripathi/Hand-Cricket-Game/readme.txt

         <p>5.
 Here numbers are randomly generated, no prefixed patterns are followed. </p>
         <p>6.
 While selecting keys I have added some shortcut keys like, click R or r to restart the game, B or b for bating and G or g for balling.</p>

-Upcoming features in future:
-1. Currently the game is working on player vs computer method, my target is to transfer game on  player vs player, so two player from different location can play together.